 In other words, despite a bump or two in the road, I think I’ll be making quilted projects for a good long time.
 It’s a hobby that gives me the joy of creating something and the excitement of learning new things, while being the perfect backdrop for catching up on podcasts and audiobooks.

 Along the way, I’ve discovered quilting tools that I now consider indispensable.
 Oh — and I’ve learned that these little tools and accessories are sometimes called “notions” in the quilting world.
 Today, I thought I’d share five of my favorite notions that are VERY affordable — just in case you’re ever looking for the perfect little gift for a quilting friend.

 This post may contain affiliate links, which means I make a small commission (at no additional cost to you) if you make a purchase.
+Specifically, as an Amazon Associate, I earn from any qualifying purchases.
 See my disclosure page for more information.